AutoJenny/blog/docs/git_modules/README.md

 ## Technical Safeguards

-1. **Branch Protection**
+1. **Firewall Protection**
-   - Protected branches require review
+   - Modules in MAIN_HUB are READ-ONLY
-   - No direct pushes to `hub`
+   - Only integration code is editable
-   - Strict merge requirements
+   - Merge script enforces separation
-   - Automated contamination checks
+   - No direct module editing allowed

 2. **Code Isolation**
    - No shared templates or JS
-   - Only CSS/config in base-framework
+   - Only CSS/config in base framework
    - Explicit API boundaries
-   - No cross-branch imports
+   - No cross-module imports

 3. **Integration Control**
-   - Reviewed merges only
+   - Merge script only
    - Complete testing required
    - Documented changes
    - Explicit approval needed

 ## Emergency Procedures

-1. **Branch Contamination**
+1. **Module Contamination**
    - Stop all work immediately
    - Document the contamination
-   - Reset branch to clean state
+   - Reset to last clean merge
    - **DO NOT ATTEMPT FIXES** without review

 2. **Integration Issues**
-   - Revert `hub` merge immediately
+   - Revert to last working state
    - Document the problem
-   - Reset to last known good state
+   - Check merge script logs
-   - **DO NOT FORCE PUSH** or bypass protection
+   - **DO NOT FORCE** module edits

 3. **Data Layer Problems**
    - Document the issue